 It was an amazing TechEd NA 2010, and I admit that it took me a few days to recover.
 Between the heat and humidity, great times with friends, and good food, I managed to spend a bit of time at the conference.

 I had the pleasure of co-presenting with Jerome Schulist, a solutions architect at the Tribune Company.
 Jerome is one of the architects that engineered the solution that has allowed the Tribune Company to store and process terabytes of data on the Windows Azure platform.
 This solution involves a number of really interesting scenarios, including:

-For detailed information on this solution, you can take a look at the Tribune Company’s Windows Azure case study or you can watch our TechEd NA 2010 presentation here:
+For detailed information on this solution, you can take a look at the Tribune Company’s Windows Azure case study.

 As promised in the session, you can find the final code built during the session below.
 Just remember to update the config files with your own credentials.